Part 0

 Returning a good answer in a chat is not the same thing as completing work in a repo.
 An agent may say that ticket search should look at description and tags in addition to title.
 That sounds reasonable.
 It may even be correct.
 But practical work does not end there.
 Which issue is in scope?
 Which artifacts must change?
 What verification closes the task?
 If those questions are still open, the work is not done.

-sample-repo makes this difference easy to see.
-As sample-repo/README.md explains, the repo models a small support ticket domain in Python.
+sample-repo makes this difference easy to observe.
+As sample-repo/README.md explains, the repo models a small support-ticket domain in Python.
 The job is not to invent a nice implementation idea.
 The job is to improve behavior without breaking ticket listing, status updates, or existing constraints, and to close the work with code, docs, tests, and verification.

 The practical difference looks like this: